If there is one constant in the ever evolving world of SEO, it’s that strong backlinks are great for your site.

 How to conduct a backlink analysis

-Any kind of link building campaign should start with an idea of where the current strengths and weakness in your backlink profile lie and what you are trying to improve.
+Any kind of link building campaign should start with an idea of where the current strengths and weaknesses in your backlink profile lie and what you are trying to improve.

-There are a range of trusted softwares you can use to audit a backlink profile, though the most popular for a range of reasons are:
+There’s a range of trusted software and tools you can use to audit a backlink profile, though the most popular are: